-Join George Maestri for an in-depth discussion in this video Animating blinks, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating blinks, part of Learning Character Animation.

 …We're going to dive a little bit more deeply into…facial animation, and we're going to start with the eyes.…The eyes really are the mirror of the…soul, and they're very important, but so are blinks.…Blinks really help keep the character alive.…They draw attention to the eyes, and they also can indicate…a shift in the character's attention from one place to another.…So with all that in mind, let's go ahead and animate…some blinks.…Now the standard timing for a blink is usually about a quarter of a second.…